 High street chains are having a hard time.
 Popular stores, such as accessory brand Claire’s, technology retailer giant Maplin and toy paradise Toys R Us, are shutting their doors for good due to huge debts.

-The failing attempts at saving the stores by filing for bankruptcy and enter administration didn’t help.
+The failing attempts at saving the stores by filing for bankruptcy and enter the administration didn’t help.
 Entering administration is the process of appointing an administrator to try and secure a buyer for the store.
 If this proves to be unsuccessful, the store has to shut with all the consequences of the case.
 First and foremost, its staff losing their jobs.
 While the American parent company of Toys R Us had filed for bankruptcy in September 2017 trying to rebuild its business model, in the UK the toy colossus waited

 until December before giving up.

 The UK branch of the retailer has to face a £15m outstanding tax bill which it has said it cannot pay.
-Administrators Moorfields Advisory were appointed last month to start winding down the UK’s biggest toy company, due to closing its stores in late April.
+Administrators Moorfields Advisory was appointed last month to start winding down the UK’s biggest toy company, due to closing its stores in late April.
 Meanwhile, in the United States liquidation sales began on 23 March.
 “Toys R Us, Inc. today announced that it has filed a motion seeking Bankruptcy Court approval to begin the process of conducting an orderly wind-down of its US business and liquidation of inventory in all 735 of the Company’s US stores, including stores in Puerto Rico,” reads an official statement of 15 March.

 “I am very disappointed with the result, but we no longer have the financial support to